 Internship

-Description: Students may register for a course called "Student Intern."
-Student Interns earn valuable work experience and excellent references for college applications, letters of recommendation, and job resumes.
-Students provide service to the school while earning 5 elective credits.
-Students are assigned a course grade, but this grade is not averaged into the GPA.
-Students should register as an intern and meet with the teacher or participating staff member (who will act as her supervisor) to arrange for the internship.
-The student will obtain the paperwork in the guidance department or front office which you will sign agreeing to be her supervisor.
-In addition to assisting teachers, students may apply to intern in the Guidance Department, Library, Advancement Office, Main Office, Arts Department, Athletics Department, Yearbook, and Technology Department.
-May be repeated for credit.
+Level: 11-12 Semester 5 credits

+UC/CSU Approval: Not applicable

+Prerequisite: None

+Description: Students may register for a cour se called "Student Intern.' ' Student Interns earn

+valuable work experient ce and excellent references for col lege applications, letters o of recommendation, and

+, rovide service to the school while 8 0

+ade is not averaged into the GPA.

+ting staff member (who will act as -

+• paperwork in the guidance depart

+- dition to assisting teachers, stude -

+0 office, Main Office, Arts Departmer it, Athletics Department, Y earbook, and Technology

+Department.
+May be rep eated for credit.